 Couples living apart sometimes experience situations that require altering their separation agreement or parenting plan.
 You must apply to the court to “vary” your agreement.
 If you need to vary an agreement or your former spouse seeks to do so over your objection, immediately contact a Kawartha Lakes post-divorce disputes lawyer.
-A local divorce legal professional like Paul Riley could help you and your former spouse reach an equitable solution.
+A local divorce legal professional at The Riley Divorce & Family Law Firm could help you and your former spouse reach an equitable solution.

 Parenting plans and separation agreements are usually presumed as final.
 However, circumstances and needs change over time, and sometimes the change is significant enough to adapt a divorce agreement in response.

 When a change in circumstances makes an existing agreement undesirable, variation is often the most satisfactory and cost-effective solution.
 The Divorce Act s.17(5) and the Family Law Act s.37 allow variations if the change underlying the request is significant and unanticipated.
 Some events that merit varying an arrangement regarding parenting time, child support, spousal support, or other issues include:

 Discuss your situation with a seasoned legal professional before deciding whether to request or oppose varying a parenting plan or separation agreement.
 A knowledgeable post-divorce disputes lawyer in Kawartha Lakes could suggest how best to reach your goals.

 Variation by mutual consent is possible if you and your former partner can negotiate details together.
 For example, a parent’s health challenges might require the children to spend most of the time living with their other parent.
 The parents could modify their parenting plan to reflect the new arrangement, which would also require changes to the child support agreement.